shalgrim/advent_of_code_2018/notes.md

 - (but it was correct for the minus 8 test case too)
 - this bug is happening b/c it only calculates the shortest_known when it's in the terminal position
 - and it can really also calculate it if current cost plus known shortest from is less
+- new failure: test_base_case_minus_10
+- again it's where the happy path move is DOWN
+- going that direction it comes back with 36 (should be 16 like previous test case)
+- and '(4, 11),Equipment.CLIMB' is not in self.shortest_froms, which is weird
+- 5,11climb is in there but it's 34 (at which point 36 makes sense)
+- 10,11climb and 10,12climb aren't in shortest_froms
+- the closest you ever get on the happy path is 7,12climb
+- so why does that one not make it to 8,12climb
+- (there is an 8,12torch in there (and 7,12torch))
+- i believe it is because it takes the "wrong" way to get there and then runs out of room before getting longer than the known shortest path so it gives up
+- so it should only record shortest_from if it gets all four distances back? either that or stop terminating if we've searched more than the known shortest path
+- If I try the latter I get max recursion depth
+- And trying the former makes things take too long...test_base_case_minus_04 takes 26 seconds
+  - and _06 doesn't seem to want to stop
+- Two ideas:
+  1) Solve above directly by storing four shortests, one for each direction...then you'd have to 1a) only stop searching if all four shortests are filled in 1b) only bother searching those where you don't have shortests
+  2) New idea entirely...fill in the surrounding values of shortest_from, like cycle around it...uff, but you wouldn't know if the shortest would actually be to go away from the target
+- okay new idea, you track shortest by incoming cost
+- so then if you come in with a lower cost, then you can re-search, else just take whatever is equal to or the next higher than your current cost for the known shortest
+- i implemented that, now to test it
+- that broke everything from test_base_case_minus_01 on
+- fixed that but now test_base_case_minus_02 takes 11s and still witing on test_base_case_minus_03
+- got overwhelmed, decided to create BFS search
+- it is ready to "test" (i.e., walkthrough)
+- tho it might be good to try to set up some happy path tets for that as well
+- yeah just trying to get base case working now
+- frig, I also can't get the damned base-case minus 3 to terminate for bfs
+- oh there it took 25 seconds, christ
+- let's try basecase6
+- that don't work
+- basecase4 also don't
+- but i'm getting some exception that I can't get PyCharm to stop on
+- nor can I get PyCharm to stop on the condition that the test is bailing on
+- why doesn't PyCharm do the thing I'm telling it to
+- fine, I think I'm giving up on this...for now...I wish PyCharm would do what it says it does